 Pretty much – we have to wear a lot of hats!

-Fortunately, becoming a wedding photographer is pretty easy!
+Fortunately, becoming a wedding photographer is pretty easy (at least when it comes to getting started)!

 To get started: